kmille/find-bytes/README.md

 ## KNOWN ISSUES

-- the code does not contain concurrency right now
+- the code does not contain any concurrency right now

-- files are read completely to memory before searching.
-This can lead to
+- files are read completely into memory before searching.
+This can lead to out of memory

   ```bash
   kmille@linbox:grub-luks find-bytes -r -f mods-debian11/luks.mod .